jasbee/timer/README.md

 # timer

-Simple application that starts and outputs a timer.
+Simple stopwatch application that starts, pauses, resets, and outputs a timer.
 (Written in python 3)